Developers-Collective/LHCompressor/README.md

 in the same directory as the uncompressed file, but with the file extension ".LH".
 For exmaple "TEST.bin" is compressed to "TEST.bin.LH".

-All tested files were successfully decompressed with from **ntcompress.exe**.
+All tested files were successfully decompressed with **ntcompress.exe**.